aribis369/ML-Starter-Pack/README.md

 The folder contains an ipython notebook depicting the implementation of logistic regression without any helper machine learning libraries.

 ### 8.Demonstration of the basics of Natural Language Processing
+Natural Language Processing broadly refers to the study and development of computer systems that can interpret speech and text as humans naturally speak and type it.
+The folder contains a basic implemetation of NLP to predict whether a costumer in a restaurant liked the food or not based on his reviews.

 ### 9. Naive Bayes
 Naive Bayes is a popular classification algorithm which assumes that one variable is independent of the other.